What is harm reduction?

 Harm Reduction Programs and Safer Substance Use Supply Distribution

-Project LOVE: Let Our Voices Educate
+Project LOVE: Let Our Voices Educate (No longer active)

-2STLGBQ+ PeerNPeer
+2STLGBQ+ PeerNPeer (No longer active)

-PnP also called Party and Play or Chemsex is a commonly used term among 2STLGBQ+ folks for using drugs as part of sex.
+PnP, also called Party and Play or Chemsex, is a commonly used term among 2STLGBQ+ folks for using drugs as part of sex.
 SERC recognizes that just like bars, apps, activism, or curling, this is one of many ways 2STLGBQ+ people might connect.
 However, the unique stigma surrounding drugs and sex can create barriers to accessing the tools folks need for safer PnP.
 These may include:

-- Harm reduction supply access such as injection kits, pipes, and Naloxone
+- Harm reduction supply access, such as injection kits, pipes, and Naloxone

 - Getting regular HIV and STI testing